 If 2-Step Verification is enabled, the user's backup verification codes are also available and can be displayed by clicking Show backup verification codes.
 See Sign in using backup codes to help users with these codes.
 If the user is required to use only a security key and is using backup verification codes, the duration of the grace period is displayed here.
 They'll only be able to use their backup verification codes until this grace period expires.
 After that they have to use their security key to sign in.

 In this section, you can verify the user's password strength.
 See Set password strength and user password recovery for instructions on changing password requirements.

 A security key is a small physical device used for signing in that plugs into your computer's USB port or connects to your mobile device using Bluetooth (learn more).

 View the security keys enrolled by the user.
 See Add a Security Key to your Google Account to help users with these keys.

 Add a security key for the user by clicking Add new key.
 Users you enroll this way don't need to register their phone numbers to register their security key.

-Order a discounted security key by logging in using your G Suite account.
+Order a discounted security key by logging in using your Google account.

 If you unenroll a security key, the user will not be able to use it for 2-Factor Authentication.
 To unenroll a key, click Revoke and then click OK.
 The Admin console audit log adds an entry each time you revoke a security key.